Wat Niwet Thammaprawat

-King Chulalongkorn ordered the construction of Wat Nivet Thammaprawat in 1876 & it was completed in 1878.
+King Chulalongkorn ordered the construction of Wat Niwet Thammaprawat in 1876 & it was completed in 1878.
 It was to serve as the Royal Palaces temple.
 The temple’s design was by an Italian architect, Joachim Grassi who was also the architect responsible for the expansion of the Royal Palace.
-Wat Nivet Thammaprawat features a Gothic Revival style with stained glass windows, a gothic altar, and the main Buddha image in a place that would usually contain a cross in a western church.
+Wat Niwet Thammaprawat features a Gothic Revival style with stained glass windows, a gothic altar, and the main Buddha image in a place that would usually contain the cross in a western church.

-The interior resembles a Christian cathedral with steeply sloped gothic roofs.
+The interior of Wat Niwet Thammaprawat resembles a Christian cathedral with steeply sloped gothic roofs.
 A stained glass window inside & above the entrance door features the image of King Chulalongkorn.
 The principal Buddha image is Phra Buddha Phuttha Naruemon Thammopat, seated on a plaster base.
 The Buddha, flanked by two disciple saints, while underneath the images are two small golden chedis.
 There are also a couple of small statues of European style medieval knights in armor.
-To the side is a large The walls of the hall have stained glass windows & more small Buddha images.
+The walls of the hall have stained glass windows & more small Buddha images.
 A stone plaque relates the story of the temple.

 To the right of the ordination hall is a shrine where the Buddha image, Phra Khanthararat in the posture of requesting rain is kept.
 Opposite there is another shrine that houses a seated stone Buddha image on a coiled Naga.
 It is an ancient Buddha image, more than a thousand years old, built during the Lopburi period by a Khmer Craftsman.